Holy Redeemer Catholic Parish Turns 40!

 In his homily, the Archbishop reminded the faithful of the Parish's mission, which is prominently displayed on the exterior of the church building on a banner overlooking Eagleson road, and the important role each of us plays in bringing about this mission through personal witness and accepting to be true missionary disciples of Jesus Christ.

-Our Community lives the Way, the Truth and the Life by reaching out with the Good News to Welcome, to Serve
+Our Community lives the Way, the Truth and the Life by reaching out with the Good News to Welcome, to Serve, and to Care.

 The Mass was joyous and hopeful.
 And as no Catholic celebration is complete without food, the Knights of Columbus served refreshments and cookies outside.
 Parishioners lingered in the parking lot for an hour, chatting and posing for pictures.